-I thought it would be helpful on this website to share my own personal testimony so that you can have a better understanding of who I am and where I come from.
-As Christians we all have a testimony of salvation in Jesus Christ and I'd encourage you to keep yours as close to your heart as you can.
-I hope that my own personal account tells you of the grace God has shown me over my life and I hope it truly blesses you.
-If you'd like to know more about us including our full Statement of Faith and Christian C.V (Resume), please visit our Blog Page.
+I thought it would be helpful on this Website to share my own Personal Testimony so that you can have a better understanding of who I am and where I come from.
+As Christians we all have a Testimony of Salvation in Jesus Christ and I'd encourage you to keep yours as close to your heart as you can.
+I hope that my own personal account tells you of the Grace God has shown me over my life and I hope it truly blesses you.
+If you'd like to read our Statement of Faith and the account of how this Online Bookshop came into being , please visit our Blog Page.

 I was born in June 1976 in a small City called Elgin on the North-East coast of Scotland.
 I was very blessed to grow up with a largely Godly family, still a devout Christian, my Mother continues today to be such a great example to me of God’s great grace, care and gentleness.
 My Grandparents in my early life also showed me a great example of such simple godliness, so powerful in the love and tenderness which they seemed to show so effortlessly to everyone they met.
 My Grandmother was saved when she was very young after revivals which broke out all along our coastal fishing villages and my Grandfather was saved during World War Two, so they had quite an impact on my life.
 Both of them have since went on to be with Jesus praise God, Grandma not so long ago and Grandpa a few years ago now, but I’ll always remember and be grateful for the impact they had on my life.